 All us thespians refused to use the lockers out in the halls of the school and instead, stored our books and coats and dramatic flair—masks and Marilyn posters and makeup—backstage in lockers half the size of what the school provided.
 We did that because of the sense of community and acceptance we felt there.

 I feel sad Bob didn’t feel enough of that acceptance to come out to us.
-Then again, my other gay and lesbian friends from those years didn’t come out then either.
+Then again, my other gay, lesbian, and bi friends from those years didn’t come out then either.
 Some waited only months after high school graduation but several waited years.
+I waited until my thirties, and I’m still not out to high school classmates, mostly because I no longer see them.

 I hope Bob found some peace after he revealed his truth.
 I hope he found happiness and someone to love him the way he wanted.
 He deserved that.